 4) Reset the devices and try the firmware update again

-Then, try the firmware update again, as per step 1) at the top of this article.
+- After the reset, try the firmware update again, as per step 1) at the top of this article.

 5) Use alternate method for putting your device into the bootloader mode